(Last Updated On: September 8, 2018)

 Black seed, otherwise known as a large variety of names including:

 The tiny, black, thick shaped cumin seed is most commonly referred to as ‘black seeds’ or ‘black cumin seeds’.
 They are slightly curved with a rough distinctive texture that makes them unique and easy to identify, coming from the Nigella Sativa flower they can be grown worldwide.
 Black seed oil is simply extracted from the black seeds through a process of squeezing and compressing the seeds.
 There are countless home appliances that will allow you to create this oil, or alternatively you can buy on Amazon.

-This multipurpose remedy has a whole host of properties that help it to be effective in use for many ailments and issues, these properties include being:
+This multipurpose remedy has a whole host of properties that make it effective for use in many ailments and issues, such as:

 Black seed oil uses:

 - Asthma: Research has shown that taking black seed oil or extract by mouth improves coughing, wheezing and lung function in people with asthma.
 However, it is wise to note black seed oil may not be as useful as the drugs theophylline or salbutamol—which are common anti-asthma drugs.

-- Itchy and inflamed skin: Taking the same product mentioned in the above benefit of black seed oil (number 2), might also improve symptoms in people with itchy and inflamed skin.
-However, applying 15% black seed oil ointment to the skin directly has been shown to not work in the same way as taking the mentioned product orally.
+- Itchy and inflamed skin: Taking the same might also improve symptoms in people with itchy and inflamed skin.
+However, applying 15% black seed oil ointment to the skin directly has not been shown to work in the same way as taking the mentioned product orally.

 - Seizures: Very early research has shown that taking black seed oil orally every eight hours for four weeks, might reduce the amount of seizures suffered by children with epilepsy.